$946 pp (USD)

 Day 2

-After breakfast depart for Serengeti National Park with picnic lunch boxes, game drives en route towards Serengeti.
-The Serengeti National Park is the world’s last great wildlife refuge as it contains an estimated three million large animals, most of which take part in a seasonal migration that is one of nature’s wonders.
-The area covers 14,763 sq kms and the name Serengeti comes from the Maasai “Siringet’’, meaning endless plains.
-Dinner and overnight at Seronera Campsite.
+After breakfast, depart for Serengeti National Park with picnic lunch boxes, with a game drive en route.
+The Serengeti National Park is the world’s last great wildlife refuge, as it contains an estimated 3 million large animals, most of which take part in a seasonal migration that is one of nature’s wonders.
+The area covers 14,763 sq km, and the name Serengeti comes from the Maasai “Siringet’’, meaning endless plains.
+Dinner and overnight will be at Seronera Campsite.

 - Main Destination: